tiagoapimenta/online-linux-format/README.md

 This tool offer a backup routine that simply create a tarball file with some important files, the creation of a backup do not prevent your server to break, but can help to recreate another machine with the same files it in case of a lost.

-There is two types offered by this tool, a slim one, and a full one: The slim one copies only some configuration files, you will require to reinstall the server apart, it is inteded only to help reconfigure it; The full backup can be used as base image and ca be applyed to others servers, but can be very large.
+There is two types offered by this tool, a slim one, and a full one: The slim one copies only some configuration files, you will require to reinstall the server apart, it is inteded only to help reconfigure it; The full backup can be used as base image and can be applyed to others servers, but can be very large.

 Copy the file `exclusions.sample` to `exclusions` and edit it in order to ignore large directories (can be found with `du -hd2 ... | sort -rhk1 | head`), or even to not ignore some default ignored files such as logs and caches.